GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 ### DD-36

 > When the family left Vietnam by boat, bound for Thailand, but the boat was intercepted by pirates… after years of trying, the father located his son in Thailand.

+### DD-37

+> A gooey mess snarls traffic along the busy Pennsylvania Turnpike.
+A leaking valve on a tanker spread driveway sealant across a 40-mile stretch of the eastbound side.